What You Need to Know About Taking Lithium

 2. Seek Immediate Medical Help: Contact your healthcare provider, call 911, or go to the ER.

-3. Inform Providers: Share your lithium use and any other medications or supplements.
+3. Inform Clinicians: Share your lithium use and any other medications or supplements.

 4. Follow-Up Care: Regular follow-ups will be necessary to adjust dosage and monitor levels.